schilling-p/ohmygit/README.md

 - Git Smart HTTP used for Git operations like clone and push

 ## Limitations & Future Roadmap
-- Planned: Issues, Merge Requests, Comments
+- Planned: Issues, Merge Requests, Comments, PostgreSQL Docker image size optimization, small TODO's in the codebase
 - Not implemented: Web-based editing, CI/CD, Federation
 - No graph database in place, so the current role-based model may not scale for teams > 50 users